jonnew/Oat/README.md

-__Oat__ is a set of programs for processing images, extracting object position information, and streaming data to disk and the network in real-time.
-Oat subcommands are independent programs that each perform a single operation.
-However, programs can communicate through shared memory.
+__Oat__ is a set of programs for processing images, extracting object position information, and streaming data to disk and/or the network in real-time.
+Oat subcommands are independent programs that each perform a single operation but that can communicate through shared memory.
 This allows a user to chain operations together in arrangements suitable for particular context or tracking requirement.
-This architecture enables quick, scripted construction of custom data processing chains.
+This architecture enables scripted construction of custom data processing chains.
 Oat is primarily used for real-time animal position tracking in the context of experimental neuroscience, but can be used in any circumstance that requires real-time object tracking.

 ### Manual
-Oat components are a set of programs that communicate through shared memory to capture, process, and record video streams.
+Oat components are a set of programs that communicate through shared memory to capture, process, perform object detection within, and record video streams.
 Oat components act on two basic data types: `frames` and `positions`.

 * `frame` - Video frame.
 * `position` - 2D position.